 An available Trac-Lok limited-slip rear differential provides extra torque and grip during slippery, low-traction situations, such as driving over sand, gravel, snow or ice.

 The Jeep Wrangler Unlimited Rubicon model is equipped with an Off-Road Rock-Trac NV241 two-speed transfer case with a 4.0:1 low-range gear ratio, as well as electric front- and rear-axle lockers, an electronic sway bar disconnect and 32-inch BF Goodrich off-road tires.

-The Wrangler Unlimited comes in four separate trim levels: Sport, Sport S, Sahara and Rubicon.
+The Wrangler is available in three trim levels: Sport, Sahara and Rubicon.

 The Wrangler Unlimited features dual front and side airbags to supplement a sturdy body-on-frame construction and crumple zones that absorb energy from a crash.

 As an off-road focused four-door convertible, the Wrangler Unlimited is really in a class by itself.
-However, it could conceivably be cross-shopped against the Toyota 4Runner, Toyota FJ Cruiser and Nissan Xterra.
+However, it could conceivably be cross-shopped against the Toyota 4Runner and the Nissan Xterra.